gvwilson/sql-tutorial/index.md

 -   But Mik *does* calibrate
 -   Problem is that there's an entry for Mik cleaning
--   And since `"clean" != "calibrate"`, that row is included in the results
+-   And since `'clean' != 'calibrate'`, that row is included in the results
 -   We need a different approach

 ## 033: set membership